sorrowSAD/Scripts/README.md

-Just my VapourSynth Scripts, they're probably bad
+Just my VapourSynth Scripts, they're probably bad.
 The older they are the more likely they are to be terrible.